agopinath/agopinath.github.io/indx.md

 ---
 title: "Ajay Gopinath"
 ---
-Hey, I'm Ajay
+Hey, I'm Ajay.
 ==============
-A student at Monta Vista High School in Cupertino, I'm stoked to have worked on what I've worked on, and to be working on what I'm working on.
-My interests and pursuits are divided broadly into software/programming and academic research.
+I'm a student at Monta Vista High School in Cupertino, stoked to have worked on what I've worked on, and to be working on what I'm working on.
+My interests and pursuits are divided broadly into software/ programming and academic research.

 I've contributed to the open-source web-conferencing system [Big Blue Button](http://bigbluebutton.org/) as part of the [Learn To Be Foundation](http://www.learntobe.org/), and I've continued as a systems admin for LTB on the side.
 I've also consulted for [School Loop](http://www.schoolloop.com/) on the UI/UX of their own mobile app based on feedback received for [my own](https://play.google.com/store/apps/details?id=com.cyanojay.looped).
 I adore leading the [Java club](http://www.mvjavaclub.com/) at my school where I lecture students weekly on various, fascinating topics in computer science and their application (club name is legacy and a misnomer!
 Will be rebranded soon).